RareSkills/blog/compound-v3-rewards/compound-v3-rewards.md

 # How Compound V3 Allocates COMP Rewards

-Compound issues rewards in COMP tokens to lenders and borrowers in proportion to their share of the a market’s lending and borrowing.
+Compound issues rewards in COMP tokens to lenders and borrowers in proportion to their share of a market’s lending and borrowing.

 The algorithm is extremely similar to the [MasterChef Staking Algorithm](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjOoYf13uWCAxUT1zgGHW39CBc4HhAWegQIChAB&url=https%3A%2F%2Fwww.rareskills.io%2Fpost%2Fstaking-algorithm&usg=AOvVaw1rOJ_0I4WKVtnWoSAwHbE1&opi=89978449), so the reader should familiarize themselves with that first.